How to Install and Configure the Upgrade Assessment Tool

 You create and deploy a data-collection package to computers to collect inventory data that will be uploaded to the ACT database.

-You use this tool to determine whether the computers that are managed by Microsoft System Center 2012 Configuration Manager can run Windows 7 or Windows 8.
+You use this tool to determine whether the computers that are managed by Configuration Manager can run Windows 7, Windows 8, or Windows 10.

-The Upgrade Assessment Synchronization Service connects to the Compatibility Online Service, your ACT database, and your System Center 2012 Configuration Manager site database, and then synchronizes the compatibility data for the upgrade assessment reports.
+The Upgrade Assessment Synchronization Service connects to the Compatibility Online Service, your ACT database, and your Configuration Manager site database, and then synchronizes the compatibility data for the upgrade assessment reports.

 Use the following procedures to help you complete these steps.

 To configure the Application Compatibility Toolkit

 To start the Application Compatibility Toolkit Configuration Wizard, click Start, click All Programs, click Windows Kits, click Windows ADK, click Application Compatibility Toolkit, and then click Application Compatibility Manager.

 Run an ACT Log Processing Service on the local computer.
 For more information about Log Processing Service shared files, see Log File Locations for Data-Collection Packages.

 Create a new or existing ACT database.
 For more information about how to create an ACT database, see ACT Database Configuration.